PepScribe

 • There is no FDA-approved or clinician-validated human dose; circulating figures are informal rodent extrapolations.

-• Neither peptide is on the FDA’s permitted bulk-substance list, so no licensed US clinician can prescribe the blend through a legal 503A pharmacy as of 2026.
+• Neither peptide is currently on FDA’s 503A Bulks List, so no regulator has reviewed a dose or protocol for the blend as of 2026.

 • Sermorelin (Category 1) is a legally compoundable recovery alternative with an established protocol, available with a clinician prescription.